What are the benefits of using Neuro-Tools?

 Volunteer - this gives us an opportunity to connect with others and helping others aids us in feeling like we matter or that we have an impact.

-Ability to Fall/Return to SLEEP
+5 Tools to Fall/Return to SLEEP

 Determine how and on what YOUR mind/brain likes to FOCUS

-Practice Focus when mind racing
+Practice Focus first, to interrupt, when your mind is racing

 THEN - bring in Mindfulness practice and